-The two big gas giant planets, Jupiter and Saturn, are still visible from after sunset and can observed throughout this month.
-Saturn can be seen in the west, while Jupiter shines brightly in the north.

-Jupiter is located near the stars of the constellation Pisces.
-Jupiter will be near the Moon on the 22nd of December.
-Saturn is located in the west near the stars of the constellation Aquarius.
-Saturn will be near the Moon on the 16th of December.

-Venus, located near the stars of the constellation Virgo, still dazzles the morning sky as the brilliant and bright morning star.
-Venus will be near the Moon on the 9th of December.
+Venus, Jupiter and Saturn can still be seen in the evening sky.
+Venus is located near the stars of the constellation Sagittarius.
+Venus will be near the Moon on the 5th of December.
+Jupiter is located near the stars of the constellation Taurus.
+Jupiter will be best placed for observation on the 7th of December as it reaches opposition.
+Jupiter will be near the Moon on the 14th of December.
+Saturn can be observed near the stars of the constellation Aquarius.
+Saturn will be near the Moon on the 8th of December.
+Mars can be observed from late evening near the stars of the constellation Cancer.
+Mars will be near the Moon on the 18th of December.
+Mars and Jupiter are visible in the morning sky.
+Mercury will be visible near the stars of the constellation Scorpius before sunrise in the last week of December.

-Three meteor showers are active in December, the December Phoenicids (active 28 November to 9 December, peaking on the 2nd), the Puppid-Velids (active 1 December to 15 December, peaking on the 7th) and the Geminids.
+Two meteor showers are active in December, namely the Puppid-Velids (active from 1 December to 15 December, peaking on the 7th) and the Geminids.
 The Geminids are active from the 4th to the 20th of December, peaking early morning on the 14th.
-Observations of the Geminids, which are one of the strongest meteor showers, can be done from 23h30 to 03h00 on the night of the 13th/14th, and the radiant is located towards the Gemini constellation in a NNE direction.
-Observing prospects for the Puppid-Velids are good and they are best viewed between 22h30 and 03h30 looking towards the constellations of Puppis and Vela
+Observations of the Geminids, which are one of the strongest meteor showers, can be done from 23h30 to 3h00, and the radiant is located towards the Gemini constellation in a NNE direction.
+However, there will almost be full Moon at their peak.
+On the other hand, observing prospects for the Puppid-Velids are good and they are best viewed between 22h30 and 03h30 looking towards the constellations of Puppis and Vela.